purdue-arc/DD_On_Boarding/README.md

 # Tutorial Module

-The goal is of this tutorial is to give new members fundamental understanding of software and frameworks that we use to operate the rover.
+The goal is of this tutorial is to give new members fundamental understanding of software and frameworks that we use to operate the drone.
 By the end of this tutorial, you should understand following topics

 - Basic Git workflow
 - Why and how to use Robot Operating System (ROS)
 - How to communicate between multiple machines
-- Create and control a rover in Gazebo (simulator)
+- Create and control a robot in Gazebo (simulator)

 Please note that this tutorial only touches the surface of software development world.
 It is highly recommend to reading more documents or tutorials and keep practicing.